 As with any genre of writing, there are a few basic steps to effective persuasive writing instruction:

 - Show models and discuss what makes them so awesome.
 The value of reading excellent examples cannot be overstated. ***Check out "200 Prompts for Argumentative Writing" in the NY Times, which includes great prompts and links to excellent examples of argumentative writing.
-They have also added "301 Prompts for Argumentative Writing" (see PDF in the Download Zone, too).
+They have also added "301 Prompts for Argumentative Writing" (see PDF in the Download Zone, too) and "401 Prompts for Argumentative Writing" (PDF in Download Zone).
 Also see Sample 8th-grade Persuasive Writing Task and Sample 8th-grade Persuasive Writing Response (pages 1 and 2).

 - Provide an instructive rubric to clarify your expectations.
 See the Writing Rubrics page for more info.